-It is crucial to control for factors that could affect both historical Black Death intensity and subsequent long-run political-economic outcomes.
-While the electoral districts of 1871 were a novel unit of organization (only going back to a census of 1864) for which there were no prior unit-specific historical data collected, several geographic features as well as historical levels of urban density are taken into account in our analysis.
-Our geographic controls in particular reflect the importance of trade in disease transmission: the Black Death spread through rats that were often transported by merchants and commercial ships.
+Controlling for factors that could affect both historical Black Death intensity and subsequent long-run political-economic outcomes is crucial.
+While the electoral districts of the Imperial Diet were a novel unit of organization (only going back to the census of 1864) for which there were no prior unit-specific historical data collected, several geographic features as well as historical levels of urban density are taken into account in our analysis.
+Our geographic controls in particular reflect the importance of trade in disease transmission: the Black Death spread through rats often transported by merchants and commercial ships.16